 The ADF is also involved in education.
 Its efforts to deny LGBT students rights and dignity goes back to at least 2005 (when it was known as Alliance Defense Fund).
 That year, the group launched the so-called “Day of Truth” campaign with other groups, including Focus on the Family, in order to combat the “promotion of the homosexual agenda” and promote an opposing view from a Christian perspective.
-The Day of Truth was meant to counter the ongoing “Day of Silence” (held in April), in which students remain silent as a protest and to help spread awareness about the effects of anti-LGBT bullying.
+The Day of Truth was meant to counter the ongoing “Day of Silence” (held in April), in which students remain silent as a protest and to help spread awareness about the effects of anti-LGBTQ bullying.
 In 2006, Sears referred to the Day of Silence as an activity that promotes a radical homosexual agenda.

 The original Day of Truth website included a piece called “The Ten Big Myths of Homosexual Behavior,” provided by anti-LGBT hate group Mission: America.
-It also included a “fact sheet” on homosexuality provided by the now defunct ex-gay group Exodus, which included many false claims about LGBT people, including that a “deficiency of same-sex love” in a person’s background will cause that person to be LGBT.
-The sheet also claimed that LGBT people can “change” (to heterosexual).
-And it said that same-sex marriage should not be allowed, as “there are moral, social, and medical reasons why homosexual behavior should not be affirmed,” and then went on to claim that LGBT people are promiscuous, violent, and mentally ill.
+It also included a “fact sheet” on homosexuality provided by the now defunct ex-gay group Exodus, which included many false claims about LGBT people, including that a “deficiency of same-sex love” in a person’s background will cause that person to be LGBTQ.
+The sheet also claimed that LGBTQ people can “change” (to heterosexual).
+And it said that same-sex marriage should not be allowed, as “there are moral, social, and medical reasons why homosexual behavior should not be affirmed,” and then went on to claim that LGBTQ people are promiscuous, violent, and mentally ill.
 In 2009, Exodus took over the Day of Truth, but in September of 2010, it pulled its support and gave it back to ADF, claiming that the event had become too divisive and confrontational.
 Nevertheless, the “fact sheet” was still publicly available that year.
 In 2011, Focus on the Family took over the Day of Truth and renamed it “Day of Dialogue,” although the ADF is still available for legal counsel for students, something it has claimed throughout the event’s history.

-The ADF also pushes the use of specific language in efforts to discredit and undermine LGBT people and reproductive rights.
+The ADF also pushes the use of specific language in efforts to discredit and undermine LGBTQ people and reproductive rights.
 A media kit available on the ADF website from 2012 through 2014 provided a page toward the end that listed its preferred terms in a “Media Reference Guide.”
 Some examples include using “homosexual agenda” for lesbian and gay civil rights movement; “cross-dressing” and “sexually confused” rather than the term transgender; “gender-identity confusion/gender confusion” for gender identity; “(leftist) sexual indoctrination programs” for sexual education programs and health education; “sexual preference/choice” for sexual orientation; “sexually mutilated male/female, self-proclaimed male/female, biological male/female” for intersex person/male/female; “special legal protections, privileged class” for equal rights, equal protections, and protected class; and using scare quotes around the word marriage when referring to same-sex couples, and also around the word hate when referring to hate crimes.

-Like other anti-LGBT groups, the ADF opposes anti-bullying initiatives that attempt to protect LGBT students.
+Like other anti-LGBTQ groups, the ADF opposes anti-bullying initiatives that attempt to protect LGBT students.
 In 2012, ADF teamed up with Focus on the Family to create a “yardstick” to compare what makes a “good” anti-bullying policy versus what makes a “bad” policy.
 A “good” policy, by ADF’s measure, “does not single out groups for special protection; rather, prohibits bullying against all students” and “does not use materials or lessons [sic] plans from homosexual activist groups.”
 A policy that is “bad” in that regard “singles out ‘sexual orientation,’ ‘gender identity,’ etc. for special protection” and “requires tolerance training and similar programs using materials and lesson plans crafted by homosexual activist groups.”

 Policies that prohibit bullying based on sexual orientation and gender identity, the materials say, “open the door to the advancement of the political agenda of homosexual activist groups in schools.”
 The adoption of such policies, the materials add, has resulted in “public schools subjecting young students to books, lessons, and programs designed to advance the homosexual agenda and undermine traditional notions of sexuality and the family.”